necodeIT/eduplanner_demo/README.md

 docker-compose up -d
 ```

-To whipe the installation, you can run:
+To whipe the installation, you can run the following commands (or alternatively use `./destroy.sh`):

 ```bash
 docker-compose down